carsonemery/carsonemery/README.md

 ### 🌱 project-towel
-* During my internship at Pacific Avenue Capital Partners, I analyzed pricing strategy for Emerald Textiles (portfolio company, largest outsourced healthcare linen provider on west coast).
+* During my internship at Pacific Avenue Capital Partners (PE firm), I analyzed pricing strategy for Emerald Textiles (portfolio company, largest outsourced healthcare linen provider on west coast).
 * Used Python + Cursor to crunch 700,000+ rows of invoice data on a yield basis ($/pound).
 * Impact: Found 20¢+ yield differences between similar-sized customers.
 On millions of pounds, this meant $1.6M in missed EBITDA just from contracts renewing within a year.
 At a 10x multiple, that's $10M+ in Enterprise Value left on the table.